 Model Risk Management Glossary

 A list of terms and definitions related to finance, model risk management, and artificial intelligence.
-You can use this glossary to understand the most common technical terms in the industry as well as some of the metrics and features unique to Yields.io.
+You can use this glossary to understand the most common technical terms in the industry as well as some of the metrics and features unique to Yields.

 A